theofficialvkr/VKRdownloader/README.md

 # Download Video From YouTube , Facebook , Twitter , Instagram , TikTok , And  1000+ Other Website in All Audio / Video Quality ...
 <a href="https://www.buymeacoffee.com/theofficialvkr"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=theofficialvkr&button_colour=BD5FFF&font_colour=ffffff&font_family=Cookie&outline_colour=000000&coffee_colour=FFDD00"></a>

 # How To Install

 Step 1 - Upload zip Files ...

 Step 2 - unzip file on your server / hosting file manager ..

-Step 3 - it work on all hosting so don't care about requirement ...
+Step 3 - it work on almost all hosting (free/paid) so don't care about requirement ...

-Step 4 - edit config.php and replace domain with your domain ..
+Step 4 - edit config.php and replace $domain value with your domain URL ..

 Step 5 - Thats it !